 Key points to include in an informational abstract:

 Number of patients and other demographic aspects

 An example of this type of abstract is as follows:

 A double-blind, randomized comparison of the effects of drug X and drug Y was performed in patients with tsutsugamushi fever, in order to determine whether either drug was superior in efficacy or safety.
 Twenty patients received 10 mg of drug X three times a day for 15 days.
-Eighteen patients received 250 mg of drug Y twice a day for 10 days.
-The ...
+Eighteen patients received 250 mg of drug Y twice a day for ...